carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/05-Containers.md

 # work in this directory
 WORKDIR /tmp/build

-# add files from the current directory in to the build directory (requirements.txt)
+# add files from the current directory in to the build directory (all the files for the Robbie library)
 ADD . /tmp/build

 # install python dependencies, with specific versions specified for longevity, and Robbie scripts